TheodorNorsten/ML-Parks/README.md

 > pip install gensim <br/>

 ### 2. Twitter API key
-In order to obtain data from Twitters API, autentification-keys is needed which requires a developer account.
+In order to obtain data from Twitters API, authentication-keys is needed which requires a developer account.
 1. Create a free twitter developer account.
 [Creating Free account and Getting started Step by Step](https://developer.twitter.com/en/docs/twitter-api/getting-started/guide)
-2. Generate Autentification keys.
+2. Generate Authentication keys.
+3. Add the Authentication keys in the

 ## Twitter Data
 Data from Twitter were obtained through Twitters API. **The premium search API** was used which allows users to make 30 request every minute with a maximum of of 100 tweets being obtained for each request and with a limit of 50 request each minute.